Aref-Akminasi/aws-developer-associate/ECS.md

   | The EC2 instance will be a part of an Auto Scaling Group (ASG).| It's all serverless (you just create task definitions). |
   | Each EC2 Instance must run the **ECS agent** to register with the **ECS Cluster**. | AWS runs ECS tasks for you based on the CPU/RAM you specify. |

+## ECS - Removing Containers From a Cluster

+- If you terminate a container instance in the RUNNING state, that container instance is automatically removed, or deregistered, from the cluster.
+- If you terminate a container instance while it is in the STOPPED state, that container instance isn't automatically removed from the cluster.
+You will need to deregister your container instance in the STOPPED state by using the Amazon ECS console or AWS Command Line Interface.

 ## ECS IAM Roles

 - EC2 Instance Profile (EC2 Launch Type **only**):